 The Freedom of Information Act

-Eligible persons are entitled to submit Freedom of Information (FOI) requests to all established Public Authorities, including those listed under the Ministry for Economy and Industry.
+Eligible persons are entitled to submit Freedom of Information (FOI) requests to all established Public Authorities, including those listed under the Ministry for the Economy, European Funds and Lands (MEFL).

 Submitting a Request / Complaint